josecelano/github-actions-virtualization-support/README.md

 - No extra tools (like Ansible) are installed.
 - Only basic VM/container creation and command execution are performed.
 - The KVM/Libvirt workflow is intentionally included to show it fails with "Permission denied" errors when trying to connect to the hypervisor, confirming that full KVM virtualization is not available on shared runners.
+- LXD VM support may also fail on shared runners due to nested virtualization limitations - GitHub runners are themselves VMs, and LXD VMs require KVM kernel modules that may not be available in nested environments.